myphysicslab/myphysicslab/src/docs/Building.md

 [Engine2DTests](myphysicslab.test.Engine2DTests.html) are a set of tests of the `myphysicslab.lab.engine2D` namespace.

+These tests are mainly useful as a warning that the behavior of the physics engine has changed.
+This can happen when changes are made to the physics engine or when browser behavior changes (because of an update to a browser).
+These tests don't specify "correct" behavior, but rather the historical expected behavior.

 To run simple-compiled engine2D tests execute the commands

     make test COMPILE_LEVEL=simple